Finaps/EventSourcing/README.md

 - Aggregate properties should only be updated by applying Events, hence the ```{ get; private set; }``` accessors.
 - Aggregates reference themselves, specified by ```Aggregate<TAggregate>```, which enables static type checking for the ```Aggregate.Apply(Event<TAggregate>)``` method.
-- Convenience Methods can be added, making it easier to update the Aggregate

 ### 3. Create & Persist an Aggregate